What To Do If Your Dog Has A Hot Spot: Causes & TreatmentsSeptember 6, 2019

 Hot spots must be cleaned gently with an antiseptic in a veterinary hospital.
 The hair surrounding the hot spot usually needs to be shaved to prevent it from covering the wound and becoming matted with discharge.
 Many dogs are in so much pain that they must be sedated prior to hot spot cleaning.
 After cleaning, the Veterinarian will typically prescribe an oral antibiotic.
 Oral pain relievers and anti-inflammatory drugs might be dispensed as well.
 In contrast, pustules are often treated at home with an antiseptic shampoo.
 Oral antibiotics may be necessary depending on the severity of the pustules and the patient’s history.
 In both situations, the underlying cause should be investigated in order to reduce the risk of recurrence.
 Allergic dermatitis is the most common underlying cause of both pustules and hot spots.

 What should I watch for at home during treatment?

-For both hot spots and pustules, you should see a reduction in itching and discomfort.
-If a foul infection odor was observed before it should resolve and not return.
-If new spots develop you should call your Veterinarian immediately.
+You should see a reduction in itching and discomfort for both hot spots and pustules.
+If a foul infection odor was observed before, it should resolve and not return.
+If new spots develop, you should call your veterinarian immediately.
 If your pet is scratching and licking their skin at home, a cone can help to stop them before you can visit a veterinarian.

 What follow-up is needed?

-If you believe that your pet may have a hot spot, making an appointment with your veterinarian is the best way to get them the treatment that they need.
+If you believe your pet may have a hot spot, making an appointment with your veterinarian is the best way to get them the treatment they need.